 When you reach the second phase of conscious expertise in your knowledge construction process, you’ve developed considerable competence with your target knowledge.
 In this phase of learning, you’ve created a robust network of neurons in your brain and made connections between those neurons with axons.
-The connections may still be weak (non-myelinated) but they exist and encode your target knowledge accurately and completely.
-That doesn’t mean that your ability to recall the knowledge or perform the skill comes easily.
+The connections may still be weak (non-myelinated) but they exist to encode your target knowledge accurately and completely.
+You might not be able to recall the target knowledge easily or perform the target skill without thinking.
 It may take significant effort to produce the knowledge or demonstrate the skill.
 But at this stage of learning, you can do so routinely using self-control rather than luck.

 In stage 3 of learning, you move onto unconscious expertise.
 In this stage, you don’t remember how much you know.
 You can easily recall almost any pertinent part of the knowledge or demonstrate the skill under various conditions.
 From the outside, your performance looks effortless, graceful, and maybe even super-human.

 We refer to the process of moving from stage 2 into stage 3 as remembering which is the process of strengthening the neural pathways used to encode your target of study inside your body.
 We can also say that when you work to remember something, you are transitioning that knowledge from your short-term memory into long-term memory.
 Athletes and coaches say this happens when you build muscle memory: it’s as if your body knows what to do without the need for your brain to give directions.
 When you learn how to remember something, you go through a process of wrapping myelin sheaths around the brain cells that encode your target knowledge and thus make recall faster and stronger.